johannschopplich/apiful/docs/guide/custom-extensions.md

 ## Extension Types

-Before creating your first extension, it is important to understand the two types of extensions available.
+Before creating your first extension, it is essential to understand the two types of extensions available.

 APIful provides two types of extensions:

 - **Handler Extension**: Adds the callable signature to a client instance (e.g., `client('/path')`).
 This provides the core HTTP functionality.
 - **Methods Extension**: Adds methods to the client instance (e.g., `client.login()`, `client.cache.get()`).
 You can chain multiple method extensions.

 Both extension types are created using a builder function that receives the client instance and returns the extension function (handler) or object (methods).
+This builder pattern serves two essential purposes: it provides access to the client instance for reading default options and existing extensions, and it enables TypeScript's type inference to work correctly across the extension chain.

 > [!IMPORTANT]
 > Use `satisfies HandlerExtensionBuilder` or `satisfies MethodsExtensionBuilder` instead of declaring extension variables directly with these types.
-This preserves better type inference.
+The `satisfies` operator is crucial here – it validates that your extension conforms to the expected interface while preserving the exact return type for downstream type inference, ensuring seamless integration with other extensions.

 > [!WARNING]
 > Only use one handler extension per client.
 Multiple handler extensions will override each other, with the last one taking precedence.